jasondunn100/jasondunn100.github.io/index.md

     <a href="assets/mining_appendix.pdf" class="paper-btn">Online Appendix</a>
     <details style="margin-top: 0px;">
       <summary style="cursor: pointer; color: #4A148C; font-weight: bold;">
-        Abstract ▾
+        Abstract
       </summary>
       <div style="margin-top: 5px; font-style: italic; font-size: 0.95em;">
-        This paper identifies the impact of gold and silver mining discoveries in the American West...
+        This paper identifies the impact of gold and silver mining discoveries in the American West on the origins and death rates of western towns and the region's long-run population distribution.
+Between 1850 and 1940, the discovery of mining sites increased the likelihood that a town formed nearby relative to other locations.
+Many of these towns eventually died, however, due largely to their relatively poor geography.
+Nevertheless, locations near mining sites exhibit conditional persistence: they are denser today than surrounding areas, but only when accounting for geographic confounders.
+Our findings suggest that historical mining activity influenced the locations of cities and towns in the American West and geography helped determine their long-run prospects for survival.
       </div>
     </details>
   </div>